silentgameplays/Windows-10-Pro-Feature-Update-Delay/README.md

 8.Click Apply/Ok and Exit

-See the attached picture for details
+See the attached pictures for details